Locations:

 For men with AR who are asymptomatic, undergoing CMR is important for obtaining a more accurate assessment of ventricular dilation to ascertain the need for surgery.
 “Our study demonstrates that echocardiography increasingly underestimates LV dilation as LV dilation becomes more severe,” Dr. Kwon notes.
 “Therefore, decreasing accuracy in echocardiographic measurements in the patients who are in most need of accurate measurements to determine candidacy for surgery is a concerning finding.”

-As a next step, Dr. Kwon hopes to expand this research into a multicenter study to validate the findings in diverse patient groups and hospital settings.
+As a next step, Dr. Kwon hopes to expand this research into a multicenter study to validate the findings in a wider variety of patient groups and hospital settings.
 She also wants to investigate the potential impact of CMR to improve outcomes in women.

 Advertisement